 With WordPress being the number one CMS used worldwide, it is no wonder that managed WordPress hosting has become a hot industry in recent years.
-Flywheel nicely fills the niche between novice webmasters using GoDaddy's managed WordPress hosting platform (starting $3.99/month), and multi-million dollar corporations using WP Engine's ultra professional version ($29.99/month).
+Flywheel nicely fills the niche between novice webmasters using GoDaddy's managed WordPress hosting platform (starting at $3.99/month), and multi-million dollar corporations using WP Engine's ultra-professional version ($29.99/month).
 Flywheel starts at $15/month with flexible scalability for those looking to host multiple sites.

 Cost per Visitor Is Negotiable